forrest79/pagination/readme.md

 ## How to use it

-Just call `PagesFactory::` with pages list you want:
+Just call `PagesFactory::` with the page list you want:

 ```php
 $pages = Forrest79\Pagination\PagesFactory::all(100);